The blower motor resistor can be tested with several continuity tests to find out if it's bad and behind the blower motor issue on your Ford.

 Let's take a look at what your test results mean:

-CASE 1: One or more of the terminals DID NOT have 12 Volts when the blower fan speed knob was turned.
+CASE 1: One or more of the resistors you checked with the multimeter DID NOT have continuity.
 Repeat the tests just to make sure of your test results.

-CASE 2: All 3 terminals had 12 Volts where indicated in the test steps.
-This is good and is the correct and expected test result that tells you that the blower fan switch (in the A/C-Heater control panel) is OK.
+CASE 2: All circuits tested had continuity where indicated in the test steps.
+This is good and is the correct and expected test result that tells you that the blower motor resistor is OK and not the cause of the blower motor speed problem.

-Your next step is to bypass the blower resistor using a simple jumper wire.
-For this test go to: TEST 2: Using A Jumper Wire To Bypass The Blower Resistor.
+The next step indirectly tests the blower switch on the A/C Heater control panel by bypassing the blower resistor with a jumper wire: TEST 2: Using A Jumper Wire To Bypass The Blower Resistor.